Opening your tickets is easiest when images are loaded. If images are blocked, find the link to download them at the top of the email message.

 Loss of smell

-your proof of full vaccination (completed at least 2 weeks before the event), or of negative COVID-19 test result (taken within 72 hours of the event), or proof of recovery
+IF REQUIRED, your proof of full vaccination (completed at least 2 weeks before the event), or proof of a negative COVID-19 test result (taken within 72 hours of the event), or proof of recovery for applicable events

 your identification (not required for minors)